 You know how you always, for example, you make these spending deals, you and your friends in Washington, and we always get the tax increase right away.

-So I I it'd be we'd get the amnesty, but we're not going to get the wall.
+So, we'd get the amnesty, but we're not going to get the wall.

 Well, so that's what Reagan did.

-Reagan gave three million people amnesty.
+Reagan gave 3 million people amnesty.

-The one thing I can tell you for sure is if you can't prove to the public that you won't have a third wave by being fair to the eleven million already here, you're never going to get a deal.
+The one thing I can tell you for sure is if you can't prove to the public that you won't have a third wave by being fair to the 11 million already here, you're never going to get a deal.

-When you ignore the problems created by the caravan, when you make light of the fact that our laws are broken and enticing people to come here legally, when you criticize President Trump for doing the same thing President Obama did on the border uh to protect us, then you're making a huge mistake.
+To Democrats who want to fix a broken immigration system, when you ignore the problems created by the caravan, when you make light of the fact that our laws are broken and enticing people to come here illegally, when you criticize President Trump for doing the same thing President Obama did on the border to protect us, then you're making a huge mistake.

 You know, Senator, there's two ideas out there that I think I like.

-The president so far has been given what, three and a half billion, if I'm not correct, for the border wall.
+The president so far has been given, what, three and a half billion, if I'm not correct, for the border wall.

 Right.